 The classification between small, mid, and large-cap companies is subjective and can vary among brokerages and market analysts.

-Every investor can easily add some small cap stocks to his/her portfolio.
-However, as with any other type of investments, there are pros and cons of investing in small cap stocks.
+Every investor can easily add some small-cap stocks to his/her portfolio.
+However, as with any other type of investment, there are pros and cons of investing in small-cap stocks.

 1. Growth potential